Academic Center for Excellence

 - Answers to general computer-related questions

 Testing services are provided at the Fredericksburg Area and Locust Grove campuses.
-Testing centers may be used for faculty assigned make-up tests, proctored tests/activities for distance education, English and Math placement, TEAS, HESI, and computer competency testing.
+Services are also provided on designated days at the Barbara J. Fried Center in Stafford and the Daniel Technology Center in Culpeper.
+Testing centers may be used for faculty assigned make-up tests, proctored tests/activities for distance education, English and Math placement, KAPLAN, TEAS, HESI, and computer competency testing.
 Testing Services provides proctoring for students participating in classes at other Virginia Community College System (VCCS) institutions at our Fredericksburg and Locust Grove campuses.
-Information for location and hours of operation can be accessed via Germanna’s web site at https://www.germanna.edu/testing/.